The Familiar

 Jeve blinked.
 “My—” He turned in the direction of the man’s gaze to see the coyote sitting on its haunches, perhaps two feet back, looking at both of them.

-“Is that a coyote?” the man said, sounding wary again.
+“She looks like a coyote,” the man said, sounding wary again.
 “We don’t take well to those in these parts, you know.
-Still a lot of farming out here.”
+We’re becoming industrialized, but there’s stil a lot of farming.”

 “I—ah—” Jeve ran a hand through his hair.
 Farms?
 Where?
-For that matter, how?
-Were tumbleweeds a cash crop?
-“No. Ah, no. I know she looks like a coyote, but she’s a husky.
+Did they grow tumbleweeds?
+“No, no. She’s a husky.
 Dwarf husky.
 Very rare.”

 The man squinted at Jeve skeptically.
 “I see.
 Good luck, sir.”
 He hurried on his way without waiting for a reply.

 “Well, you are a she, aren’t you?
 And quite pretty in the light,” Jeve murmured.
 “And that spell worked more smoothly than I’d expected, I have to say.
-Are you really my familiar?”
+You really are my familiar.”

 The coyote wagged her tail, once.

-He turned at the appropriate junction to head to the general store.
+He turned at the appropriate junction to head to the general store, continuing talking.
 “Truth be known, I suppose it really isn’t that drab, which is all the more galling.
 It’s pretty, but look.”
 He waved his hand around, and he fancied the coyote looked in the directions he was pointing.
-“The buildings all look almost identical, precisely machined.
-No imagination.
+“Have you noticed there’s only four basic designs for all the buildings here?
+There’s no imagination.
 That’s what’s wrong with engineering, I dare say.
-Part of what’s wrong with it.”
+Part of what’s wrong with it.
+Only part.”

 The coyote made a growling chuff noise, as if she thought just as poorly of engineers as he did.